FlexMeasures/flexmeasures/documentation/host/installation.rst

    $ flexmeasures add beliefs --file my-data.csv --skiprows 2 --delimiter ";" --source OurLegacyDatabase --sensor-id 1

 This assumes you have a file `my-data.csv` with measurements, which was exported from some legacy database, and that the data is about our sensor with ID 1.
 This command has many options, so do use its ``--help`` function.
 For instance, to add data as forecasts, use the ``--beliefcol`` parameter, to say precisely when these forecasts were made.
-Or add  ``--horizon`` for rolling forecasts if they are all the same.
+Or add  ``--horizon`` for rolling forecasts if they all share the same horizon.

 Second, you can use the `POST /api/v3_0/sensors/data <../api/v3_0.html#post--api-v3_0-sensors-data>`_ endpoint in the FlexMeasures API to send meter data.